prasoon0909/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 ### **Upload an image**

 {% hint style="info" %}
-Try using `react-native v0.63.3` which is the latest version at the time of writing this article, as the previous versions have a known [issue](https://github.com/facebook/react-native/issues/29021) in uploading files.
+Consider using react-native version v0.63.3 or later, as the previous versions have a known [issue](https://github.com/facebook/react-native/issues/29021) in uploading files.
 If you are using a previous version and can't upgrade, you'll have to implement a [workaround](https://github.com/facebook/react-native/issues/29021#issuecomment-678829869).
 {% endhint %}

 For this, let's create functions in `app/lib/imagekit.js` file.
 The `fetchSecurityCredentials` function is used to fetch security parameters (`token`, `signature`, `expire`) from the server implemented in the `server` directory.